datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 #60 You launched a new gaming app almost three years ago.
 You have been uplloading log files ffrom the previous day to a sparate Google Big Query Tanle with the table name format LOGS_yyyymmdd.
 You have beem using tanle wildcard functions to generate daily and monthly reports for all time ranges.
 Recently, you discovered that some queries that cover longs date ranges are exceeding the liit of 1000 tables and failing.
 How can you resolve this issue?

 * Convert the sharded tanles into a single partinioned table

+##62 Your company receives both batch- and stream-based event data.
+You want to process the data using Google Cloud Dataflow over a predictable time period.
+However, you realize that in some instances data can arrive late or out of order.
+How should you design your Cloud Dataflow pipeline to handle data that is late or out of order?

+* Use watermarks and timestamps to capture the lagged data.

 <hr>

-#66 You set up a streaming data insert into a Redis cluster via a Kafka cluster.
+##66 You set up a streaming data insert into a Redis cluster via a Kafka cluster.
 Both clusters are running on Compute Engine instances.
 You need to encrypt data at rest with encryption keys that you can create, rotate, and destroy as needed.
 What should your do?

 * Create encryption keys in Cloud Key Management Service.
 Use those keys to encrypt your data in all of the Compute Engine cluster instances.

 <hr>

-Your infrastructure includes a set of YouTune channels.
+##69 Your infrastructure includes a set of YouTune channels.
 You have neem taked with creating a process for sending the YouTube channel data to Google Cloud for analysis.
 You want to design a solution that allows your world-wide marketing teams to perform ANSI SQL and other types of analyis on up-to-date YouTune channel log data.
 How should you set up the log data transfer into Google Cloud?

 * Use Storage Transfer Service to transfer the offsite backup files to a Cloud Storage Mulit-Regional storage bucket as a final destination.